rackerlabs/technical-blog/_posts/2020-01-15-aws-security.md

 (*Source*: [https://aws.amazon.com/macie/](https://aws.amazon.com/macie/))

-Amazon Macie is a security service that uses machine learning to automatically discover, classify, and protect sensitive data in AWS.
-Macie recognizes sensitive data such as personally identifiable information (PII) or intellectual property and provides you with dashboards and alerts that give visibility into how this data is being accessed or moved.
-The fully managed service continuously monitors data access activity for anomalies and generates detailed alerts when it detects risk of unauthorized access or inadvertent data leaks.
+Macie is a security service that uses machine learning to automatically discover, classify, and protect sensitive data in AWS.
+Macie recognizes sensitive data such as personally identifiable information (PII) or intellectual property.
+Macie provides you with dashboards and alerts that give visibility into how this data is being accessed or moved.
+The fully managed service continuously monitors data access activity for anomalies and generates detailed alerts when it detects the risk of unauthorized access or inadvertent data leaks.

 **Benefits**:

-- Offers superior visibility of your data
+- Offers superior visibility of your data.

-- Is simple to set up, easy to manage
+- Is simple to set up, easy to manage.

-- Provides data security automation through machine learning
+- Provides data security automation through machine learning.

-- Has custom alert monitoring with CloudWatch
+- Has custom alert monitoring with CloudWatch.

 ![]({% asset_path 2020-01-15-aws-security/Picture10.png %})